kstaken/salt-admin/README.md

 ## How to use it

-Clone the angular-socket-io-seed repository and start hacking!
+Clone the angular-socket-io-seed repository then run:

+     npm install
+     bower install

 ### Running the app

 Runs like a typical express app:

     node app.js

+By default the app will run on port 8080 but can be changed by setting PORT in your environment before starting.

 ### Running tests